mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/04/pod-security-context.md

 First of all I went through the official Kubernetes documentation: [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).

-From there I did some research to see how I could apply this for my own projects, for example [myblog](https://github.com/mathieu-benoit/myblog) and [MyMonthlyBlogArticle.Bot](https://github.com/mathieu-benoit/MyMonthlyBlogArticle.Bot).
+From there I did some research to see how I could apply this for my own projects, for example [myblog - `nginx`](https://github.com/mathieu-benoit/myblog) and [MyMonthlyBlogArticle.Bot - `dotnetcore`](https://github.com/mathieu-benoit/MyMonthlyBlogArticle.Bot).

-And I found those very insightful resources:
+And I found these very insightful resources:
 - [Sample project for a Kubernetes friendly ASP.NET core application](https://github.com/Lybecker/k8s-friendly-aspnetcore)
 - [Securing you kubernetes configuration (with Nginx).
 Not so simple!](https://blog.asksven.io/posts/securing-kubernetes-configuration)
     - _I agree with this statement "Not so simple!"._